Defoe Shipbuilding Company: After World War II

 After World War II, this company built two large Great Lakes bulk carriers, and it did repair work on Great Lakes ships including several repowerings, and self-unloading conversions.
 In later years, several ships were built for the U.S. Navy, including two Dealey-class destroyer escorts, four Charles F. Adams-class guided missile destroyers, and three Garcia-class destroyer escorts (later re-classified as frigates) for the U.S. Navy, and three guided-missile destroyers for the Royal Australian Navy.
 Also built there were the research vessels RV Melville and RV Knorr.
 This last was the ship that found the wreck of RMS Titanic.

 Great Lakes Bulk Freighters

 In the early 1950s Defoe Shipbuilding constructed two large Great Lakes freighters.
 They were both roughly based on U.S. Steel's Pittsburgh Steamship Company AA Class ship design and shared similar dimensions.
-As of April 2009, one of the two vessels is still in service on the Great Lakes.
+As of April 2023, both of the vessels have been scrapped.